 We also employ several specialists from industry to deliver training on this course to enhance your study.

-A 2:2 BSc (Hons) degree in either forensic science, forensic chemistry, forensic biology or a degree which includes chemistry.
-Other applicants will be considered on an individual basis.
+Applications from students holding a 2:2 BSc (Hons) degree, which includes chemistry are invited, other applicants will be considered on an individual basis.

 Fees apply to new students starting a course in the academic year indicated.
 Full-time fees are per year and part-time fees are per 20 credits.
 Once enrolled, the fee will remain at the same rate throughout the duration of your study on this course.
 USW Postgraduate Bursary is now available for new UK and EU students starting an eligible course in 2018-19.
 International Scholarships are also available for self-funding international students.